 Confidentiality and Medical records

-The centre complies with the Data Protection Act 1998 and the Access to Health Records Act.
+The centre complies with the General Data Protection Regulation (GDPR).

 Doctors and staff at NMC require access to your medical records to enable them to do their jobs.
 From time to time information may be shared with others involved in your care if it is necessary.
 Anyone with access to your record is properly trained in confidentiality issues and is governed by both a legal and contractual duty to keep your details private.